-- In the upper right corner, you will see a megaphone icon to indicate announcements.
-These announcements will be from Edgenuity, not Sterling Academy.
-Announcements from Sterling Academy will appear in Maestro. - Also, there is an envelope icon for email messaging.
-We do not use Edgenuity's messaging system; our messaging is only done in Maestro.
+- In the upper right corner, you will see a megaphone icon to indicate announcements. - Also, there is an envelope icon for email messaging.

 To begin working in a course, click on the course card in the course you would like to begin working in.